rob-windsor/msgraph-training-authentication/Demos/01-rest-via-powershell/readme.md

     >Note:  This script will first create an URL to the authorize endpoint, providing the client ID, permission scopes, and redirect URL.
 If you attempted to use Invoke-RestMethod to this endpoint, the result would be the HTML content of the resulting login screen.
 You need to log in and authorize the application, so you will copy the URL to a browser.

 1. Run the PowerShell script.
 You are prompted to enter a username and password.
-The username is the app ID generated when you registered the application.
-The password is the app secret that was generated.
+The username is the application ID and the password is the client secret that you saved in previous steps.

     ![Screenshot of PowerShell with username and password prompt displayed.](../../Images/02.png)